a20351766/udo.1.4.0/docs/source/network/network.md

 Note how the channel configurations CC1 and CC2 remain completely separate from each other, and completely separate from the network configuration, NC4.
-Again we're seeing the de-centralized nature of a Hyperledger Fabric network; once channel C2 has been created, it is managed by organizations R2 and R3 independently to other network elements.
+Again we're seeing the de-centralized nature of a Hyperledger UDO network; once channel C2 has been created, it is managed by organizations R2 and R3 independently to other network elements.
 Channel policies always remain separate from each other and can only be changed by the organizations authorized to do so